Downingtown Cyber Academy Elementary Program

 The Downingtown Cyber Academy provides course offerings for students in grades 6-12 that allow for both self-paced and structured learning.
 The instruction combines individual study with interactive group sessions, using cutting-edge online resources and materials.

-The Downingtown Cyber Academy’s courses include honors, AP, gifted, and even Juilliard eLearning, the music conservatory's first-ever online courses.
+The Downingtown Cyber Academy’s courses include honors and Advanced Placement.
 Also, most of the courses are NCAA-approved.
 Student-athletes should see their NCAA-liaison for more details.

 Students in the secondary program can work during days and times that are convenient for them.
 Some courses have weekly deadlines and some are 100% self-paced by marking period.